Colonial Beach Community Center

 The Foundation rents the Community Center property and building from the Town for $10 per year, and is financially responsible for its upkeep, maintenance, and utilities.
 Many civic organizations use the building for meetings, classes, workshops, and more.
 Individuals can rent the Community Center for private parties and gatherings.

 In its early days, the Colonial Beach Playhouse held performances at the Community Center, which helped it grow and ultimately purchase its own building on Hawthorne Ave.
 The Guadalupe Free Clinic used the Community Center for COVID-19 vaccination clinics.
-The Community Center also has been used for memorial services, yoga, line dancing, and church services--to name a few examples.
+The Community Center also has been used for activities hosted by the Town of Colonial Beach Parks and Recreation Department, memorial services, celebrations, yoga, line dancing, and church services--to name a few examples.

 Electricity, water, grass cutting, cleaning, general upkeep, and anything else that arises is the Foundation's responsibility.
 Scheduling events, coordinating maintenance and service providers, and paying bills are all managed by volunteers, who contribute countless hours, and depend on donations (monetary, goods, and services) and income generated through rental fees.
 All of which contribute to making the Colonial Beach Community Center a nice gathering place.